HMS Taurus (1917): Design and development

 Taurus had an overall length of 274 ft 3 in and was 265 ft between perpendiculars.
 Beam was 27 ft and draught 11 ft.
 Displacement was 1035 LT normal and 1208 LT full load.
 Three Yarrow boilers fed steam to two sets of Brown-Curtis geared steam turbines rated at 29000 shp and driving two shafts, giving a design speed of 35 kn, although Teazer achieved a class-leading speed of 40.22 kn during trials.
 Three funnels were fitted, the centre one larger in diameter than the others.
 A total of 296 LT of fuel oil was carried, giving a design range of 3450 nmi at 20 kn.

 Armament consisted of three QF 4in Mk IV guns on the ship's centreline.
 One was mounted on the forecastle, one aft and one between the second and third funnels.
 The ship also mounted a single 2-pounder (40 mm) pom-pom anti-aircraft gun for air defence and four 21 in torpedoes in two twin rotating mounts.
+The destroyer was fitted with racks and storage for depth charges.
+Initially, only two depth charges were carried but the number increased in service and by 1918, the vessel was carrying between 30 and 50 depth charges.
 The vessel had a complement of 82 officers and ratings.